rugbyprof/5443-Big-Data/Assignment-3.md

 #### Questions

 - How do you add nodes to your Hadoop cluster?
 - Can everyone in class add the remaining members of the class to thier cluster?
 This asks the question: "Can everyone simultaneously run thier own Hadoop cluster, AND be a slave (worker) in another Hadoop cluster?"
 This would obviously never be ideal in the real world, but can this work as a model in our BigData course?
+Otherwise, you will be running your assignments on a single server, which doesn't fit with the whole `Big Data` theme.

-Write your answer up in
+Write your answer up in a file named: `Assignment3-Writeup.md` and put it in your repository.